My go-to methods:

 - Humor – A lot of laughter often takes place in sessions with me.
 There’s often a sense of humor and delight that runs through lots of sessions.
 I think it’s a sign of the connection that a lot of clients and I share, how we come to laugh easily together.
 Some sessions are so soft-spoken, and yet, many of even the deepest sessions contain laughter too.

 I work with adults, both individuals and couples.

-As you may have guessed by now, I study new techniques.
+I study new techniques.
 A lot.
 This means that, if you saw me a few months ago, my therapy then wasn’t the same as it is now, because I’m always learning new ways to help people.